gc-ss/extractor-template/README.md

 extractor_name [e.g. 'extract-facebook']: extract-bigquery
 ```

-For the package_name, just hit enter and the package name will match your
-provided extractor name.
+For the package_name, hit enter and the package name will match your provided extractor name.

 ```bash
 package_name [extract_bigquery]:
 ```

-Your project now exists - next integrate with a Meltano projects.
+Your project now exists.
+Next integrate with a Meltano project.

 ## Add to Meltano Project